berkbeleli/CryptoApp/README.md

 Used Design Pattern: MVVM

-Used Structures: UITableView, UICollectionView, WebView, UITabBar, NavigationBar
+Used Components: UITableView, UICollectionView, WebView, UITabBar, NavigationBar

 Used Packages: KingFisher, LineChart